ultimate guide to buying china tiles

 The ultimate guide to buying China tile – everything you need to know

-Reading Time: 23 min | Word Count: 6116
+Reading Time: 23 min Word Count: 6208

 China is one of the largest tile producers and exporters in the world.
-According to published figures, it produced around 52% of the world’s tiles in 2020.
+According to published figures, it produced around 52% of the world’s ceramic tiles in 2020.
 Because of its multiple designs, durability, and economical price, Chinese tiles have increased their popularity among international importers over the years.
-Many overseas buyers have been attracted to China for reliable and cost-effective ceramic tile products.
+In this post, we will discuss everything you need to know when purchasing China ceramic or porcelain tiles.

 Are ceramic tiles made in China good?